carsugar/Trippr/README.md

-# trppr
+# Trippr

-OmakaseInc has picked up Trippr's project and will add new features
+OmakaseInc has picked up Trippr's project and will add new features.

 This project is a long distance carpooling application.